nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+  #### Use case: Rename tag

+**MSS**

+1. User requests to update a certain person's tag in address book
+2. AddressBook shows this person's name and tags
+3. User requests to update a specific tag
+4. AddressBook update the tag accordingly, and shows the successful result Use case ends.

+**Extensions**

+1a.
+The requested person does not exist

+> 1a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 1

+2a.
+The given tag to be updated does not exist

+> 2a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 3

 ## Appendix C : Non Functional Requirements